 Klarna payments

 Klarna is a global payment method that gives customers a range of payment options during checkout.
-These payment options make it convenient for customers to purchase items in all price ranges.
+These payment options enable customers to pay for purchases over time.

 Payment flow